Updated: Apr 20

 Exporting our image the right way

-The two last steps also talk about using Lightroom to further enhance our image.
+Several steps at the end also talk about using Lightroom to further enhance our image.

 Purchasing the Advanced PixInsight processing guide gives you access to unlimited support for life.
-You can contact us at anytime, either through the Thinkiffic course page, through our social media channels or through email directly, and we will reply to you as soon as possible!
+You can contact us at any time, either through the Galactic Course page, through our social media channels, or through email directly, and we will reply to you as soon as possible!
 We already do our best to answer everybody's questions, but you will be automatically placed in our primary contacts and get help in a timely manner.